jongpie/NebulaLogger/README.md

 6. Dynamically assign Topics to `Log__c` and `LogEntry__c` records for tagging/labeling your logs (not currently available in the managed package)
 7. Event-Driven Integrations with [Platform Events](https://developer.salesforce.com/docs/atlas.en-us.platform_events.meta/platform_events/platform_events_intro.htm), an event-driven messaging architecture.
 External integrations can subscribe to log events using the `LogEntryEvent__e` object - see more details at [the Platform Events Developer Guide site](https://developer.salesforce.com/docs/atlas.en-us.platform_events.meta/platform_events/platform_events_subscribe_cometd.htm)

-Learn more about the design and history of the project on [Joys Of Apex](https://www.joysofapex.com/advanced-logging-using-nebula-logger/)
+Learn more about the design and history of the project on [Joys Of Apex blog post](https://www.joysofapex.com/advanced-logging-using-nebula-logger/)

 ---